 There are plenty of Ramen places in Tokyo, and the several branches of infamous Ichiran Ramen where you can enjoy excellent Ramen in complete anonymity that you will have heard about already are worth visiting.
 Fuunji Ramen is quite the opposite to these places.
 The queue is super long, the small restaurant is cramped, and while you sit at the counter and wait for your Ramen you are so close to the kitchen, you might get hit by a noodle.

 The shop serves only Ramen and Tsukemen (with Tsukemen you receive the noodles in a separate bowl and dip them into your broth) with different toppings.
 Some say it’s the best Tsukemen you can get in Tokyo.

-I had the best sushi at a fish restaurant called Erakokyu in Nakameguro.
-Without an English menu outside, this is a place I would not have entered if it wasn’t for our dear friends in Tokyo.
+For fish and Sushi visit a restaurant in Tokyo called Erakokyu in Nakameguro.
+Without an English menu outside, this is one of those places I would not have entered if it wasn’t for our dear friends in Tokyo.
 We went there on my last evening in Tokyo and ordered heaps of Sushi and other dishes that we shared.
 Their grilled fish is fantastic, too – and the atmosphere is relaxed and laid back.